yanick-vieira/Git-GitHub/README.md

 # Git-GitHub
 Hello Git and GitHub!
 Local repository and remote repository.
-Code written in remote repository
+\nCode written in remote repository
 *Markdown* on **GitHub**